kaidez/kaidez.github.io/_posts/2017-11-01-state-of-javascript.md

 <h3>...At (Roughly) The Same Time That React Arrives</h3>
 And then came React JS.
 It's a library for building the view portion of your application.

-React expands <a href="https://css-tricks.com/modular-future-web-components/"> on the web components model</a> that's been around for a while but is currently rising in popularity.
+React expanded <a href="https://css-tricks.com/modular-future-web-components/"> on the web components model</a> that was around for a while but is now rising in popularity.
 Where a web component is a custom HTML tag encapsulates other tags, CSS styles and JS functionality...it's essential a widget.

 <h3>React state (starts) to change everything...</h3>
 React provided an easy-to-understand component model, and that's great.
 But its BIG innovation was how it improved application state management in JavaScript.

+In React, state is an object...there those objects again.
+And the object contained (or it <em>should</em> contain)

-<em>Side note: depending on your web developer background, React state can be tough concept to grasp. <a href="https://twitter.com/dceddia">Dave Ceddia</a> wrote <a href="https://daveceddia.com/visual-guide-to-state-in-react/">an excellent post that explains React state as if it needed to be explained to a six-year old.</a></em>
+<em>Side note: React state is an abstract thing so depending on your developer background, it can a be tough concept to grasp. <a href="https://twitter.com/dceddia">Dave Ceddia</a> wrote <a href="https://daveceddia.com/visual-guide-to-state-in-react/">an excellent post that explains React state as if it needed to be explained to a six-year old.</a></em>

 <h3>About the Virtual DOM...</h3>
 Along with "component-izing" things, React also contained something called the "virtual DOM."
 It was part of React's API that updated page content in much more efficient way than old school DHTML-based DOM manipulation did.